|Appendix A - Sample Budget Showing Major Categories|

 If a principal investigator (PI) budgets administrative/clerical salaries, they must be separately itemized with a justification detailing the job duties so they are easily identifiable and assignable to the project with a high degree of accuracy.
 These positions should be budgeted at current salary levels plus reasonable annual increases.
 Budget figures should be based on a percentage of estimated effort.

-A GRA is a graduate student who is receiving support for thesis or other degree-related work.
-Payment is made in accordance with pre-established work levels for work performed.
-The stipend is based on seniority.
-There is no cap on summer stipends; however, individual Colleges may establish certain maximums that the student can earn, or hourly rates that they can be paid.
+A GRA is a graduate student who is providing a service to a research effort and is receiving financial support for that thesis or other degree-related work.
+Payments are made in accordance with pre-established work levels for work performed.
+Stipend levels are based on the standards established by the Graduate School.
+Individual Colleges, departments, or fields may establish certain maximums that the student can earn.
 The tuition portion includes tuition remission and other forms of compensation paid as, or in lieu of, wages.
 University policy states graduate students receiving full funding from Cornell shall also receive health insurance.
-The annual health insurance cost should be allocated in a similar fashion to the tuition.
+Where multiple funding sources are used, the stipend, tuition, and health insurance must be allocated in a similar fashion.

 All graduate students are charged full tuition.
-GRAs on sponsored agreements are appointed through the payroll system with the tuition component assigned to the agreement.
+GRAs on sponsored agreements are appointed through the HR system (Workday) with the tuition component paid through the Student Financial System.
 Cornell funds a portion of tuition in an amount equal to that provided by the grant or contract, regardless of funding source.
-This will normally result in one-half of the tuition charged to the grant/contract and one-half funded by Cornell.
+This will normally result in 50% of the tuition charged to the grant/contract and one-half funded by Cornell.

 Departments may choose to show the other half of the tuition cost as institutional cost-sharing.
 However, once cost-sharing is committed, the obligation must be met in full, even if a graduate student is not appointed to the agreement.
 Tuition budgets for less than full time assistantships should be prorated.